 Slip and Fall Accidents

 Slip and falls may seem minor, but they can actually lead to debilitating and life-threatening injuries.
 People have an obligation to keep their property in a reasonably safe condition, but many ignore this duty and cause harm to others as a result of their carelessness.
-The diligent premises liability lawyers at Frankl & Kominsky have helped South Florida clients hold property owners accountable for slip and fall injuries.
+The diligent premises liability lawyers at Frankl & Kominsky have helped West Palm Beach clients hold property owners accountable for slip and fall injuries.
 Our seasoned litigators offer dedicated advocacy to give our clients the chance to get the compensation they need.Slip and Fall Injuries

 Slip and falls are the leading cause of unintentional injuries in the United States, according to the Centers for Disease Control.
 Many of these accidents occur on property where there is a condition that is defective or dangerous, including: